-A GUIDE TO BETTERING YOUR BUSINESS IN 2019
+A GUIDE TO BETTERING YOUR BUSINESS EACH YEAR

 Every business has an opportunity to make improvements as they continue to operate and grow.
 There are probably changes you can make to improve everything from client communications to financial management even if your enterprise continues to perform better than expected.
 Consider these tips for practical improvement without breaking the bank or interrupting workflow and operations.

 Do you have heavy equipment that is not running at optimal levels?
 Do your employees spend too much time managing payroll and accounts receivable due to limited software availability?
 Leaving a problem unresolved due to cost can lead to reduced productivity or increased spending in other areas over time.
 It's important to recognize that, as Business2Community pointed out, even small issues can snowball and become major ones.